As part of our accreditation to deliver the National Professional Qualifications, the Department for Education requires

 |Year 1||Year 2||Year 3|

 However, due to our small cohort sizes we have suppressed our actual figures out of respect for the privacy of our participants.
-We have made this data, which shows that we met each target, available to the DfE and to Tribal who are the DfE’s appointed Quality Assurance Agent.
+We have made this data, which shows that we met each target in year 1 & 2 (year 3 data to follow in March 2020), available to the DfE and to Tribal who are the DfE’s appointed Quality Assurance Agent.

 Metric 4: Providers ensure that at least 90% of participants present for final assessment within 18 months of formally commencing the programme.

-To date; one cohort of participants have reached the end of their programme.
-100% of participants presented for assessment during their assessment window.
+To date; three cohorts of participants have reached the end of their programme.